cryptic-end-user/ChatGPT_CRS/README.md

 # "_ChatGPT as a Conversational Recommender System: A User-Centric Analysis_"

-We report the data and compiled results for the under-reviewed research work.
+This repository contains the collected data and compiled results for the paper ChatGPT as a Conversational Recommender System: A User-Centric Analysis.

 1. The file named '_ChatGPT API parameters selection.xlsx_' includes details on an experiment for identifying optimal ChatGPT API parameters for generating responses.